Jordan's Ultimate Sneaker Hybrid Looks Familiar (& Brick-Flavored)

 The "Canyon Rust" Jordan Spizike sees the super Frankenstein sneaker wrapped up in this washed red shade, covering everything from its cushy interior to its rubber Jordan-branded sole.

 The monochromatic color scheme evokes the feels of Nigel Sylvester's "Brick by Brick" Jordan 4 collaboration, which dropped (and quickly sold out) in March.
-However, the Spizikes aren't in the same colorway as Sylvester's pairs.
-The BMX athlete's Jordan 4s dropped in an exclusive "Firewood Orange" shade, made just for his team-up.
+However, the Spizikes aren't the same exact colorway as Sylvester's pairs (the BMX athlete's Jordan sneakers dropped in an exclusive "Firewood Orange" shade, made just for his team-up).

-Either way, for those who couldn't cop Sylvester's sought-after sneaker at retail, the "Canyon Rust" Spizikes might be the closest thing to them.
+Either way, for those who couldn't cop Sylvester's sought-after Jordan 4 shoes at retail, the "Canyon Rust" Spizikes might be the closest thing to them.

-What makes this Jordan model even more special is its design.
-The Spizike is five Jordan models mashed together, including the Air Jordan 3, Jordan 4, Jordan 6, Jordan 9, and Jordan 20.
+What makes this Jordan model even more special is its build.
+The Spizike is basically five Jordan models mashed together, including the Air Jordan 3, Jordan 4, Jordan 6, Jordan 9, and Jordan 20.

-As it pulls the traditional design details from these models, the Spizike naturally borrows an outfit or two, giving us Spizikes in the legendary "Black Cat" and "Infrared" color schemes.
+As it pulls the traditional design details from these signature shoes, the Spizike naturally borrows an outfit or two, giving us Spizikes in legendary colorways like the famously stealthy "Black Cat" and "Infrared" color schemes.

 Oh, and "Brick by Brick," too.